 This degree is for students who are interested in a variety of aspects of the industry: Theatre, Film, Design/Tech or Stage Management, but don’t wish to limit their studies to one specialized area.

-Requirements for admittance into the School of Stage & Screen as a BA Stage & Screen-General or Non-Concentration major:
+Requirements for admittance into the School of Stage & Screen as a BA Stage & Screen General:

-This degree is for students interested in performance.
+This degree is for students interested in acting in both the theatre and film.

-Requirements for admittance into the School of Stage & Screen as a BFA Theatre major:
+Requirements for admittance into the School of Stage & Screen as a BFA Theatre, Acting for Stage and Screen major:

 Acting Audition Requirements: